 Tennessee’s Smoky Mountains are world famous for their moonshine!
 For the uninitiated, “moonshine” is unaged corn whiskey that was traditionally made by the light of the moon.
 White lightnin’ was originally distilled under the cover of darkness in order to avoid attention from the authorities.
 In 2009, a change in state law brought moonshine out of the shadows and allowed a number of distilleries to open in East Tennessee.
+Now, you can taste the best moonshine in Pigeon Forge and the Smoky Mountains when you visit.
 To help you make the most of your next vacation, Timber Tops Cabin Rentals has put together a guide to six of the best distilleries in Pigeon Forge and the Smoky Mountains.

 1. Old Forge Distillery

 The Old Forge Distillery has deep ties to Pigeon Forge’s past.
 Located next to The Old Mill, the distillery draws inspiration from the iron forge that once stood on the banks of the Little Pigeon River (which gave the town of Pigeon Forge its name).
 The Old Forge Distillery uses The Old Mill to grind all of the grain for its whiskey.
 In fact, the distillery’s signature product, 1830 Original Unaged Corn Moonshine, references the year that the historic grist mill was constructed.
 In addition to its award-winning moonshine in Pigeon Forge, the distillery also offers bourbon, rum, vodka, cream liqueur, and even more spirits.